johnsiilver/boutique/docs/README.md

 to the store.
 This allows for sets of features, such as a storage record of changes to the store.

+## Best use cases?

+Boutique is useful for things like:

+* A web based application that stores state on the server and not in Javascript clients.
+* An application has lots of clients, each which need to store state and receive updates.
+* An application that has clients sharing a single state with updates pushed to all clients.
+* An application that needs to store a single state and send changes to clients or go-routines.

 ## Before we get started

 ### Go doesn't have immutable objects, does it?